PowerBI Notebook

 Max Amount = MAX(fact_parking_transactions[amount])

 CALCULATE is the most important DAX function.
-It evaluates an expression in a modified filter context.
+It runs an expression inside a changed filter context.

 -- revenue from hourly parking only